 Head to Veterans Park for downtown views, to rent a bicycle to explore the Oak Leaf Trail, to rent a paddleboat for fun on the lagoon or to visit local businesses including Gift of Wings kite store or Colectivo Coffee.

 With 600 boat slips, McKinley Marina is the largest public marina in the area.
 Annual and transient slip rentals are available and seasonal or per-use passes are available for the boat launch.

 The marina is also the place to visit for fishing charters or jet ski rentals.

 Bradford is the main beach in Milwaukee and the only beach guarded by lifeguards.
-Visit the Northpoint custard stand for frozen treats, or rent a cabana from the SURG group.
+Visit the nearby custard stand for frozen treats, or rent a cabana at the beach.